KiyoshiMu/airline_demo/how-to.md

 Still, it's acceptable for someone to be late for **less than 10 minutes**.
 After all, it's understandable that as a non-machine, it's hard to be punctual every time.
 As a result, you wonder if it's possible that you can predict whether you will be too late.
 Then, you can have as many not-too-late conferences as possible, that would be so great!

-This project's goal is to make this vision become a reality.
-I'll build a deep-learning model that can give you a suggestion about whether to cancel a meeting.
+This project's goal is to make this vision become a reality. you'll build a deep-learning model that can give you a suggestion about whether to cancel a meeting.

-I used the flight data in 2018 from [Transtats](https://www.transtats.bts.gov).
-I leveraged the Google Cloud Platform to complete the tasks below:
+You will use the flight data in 2018 from [Transtats](https://www.transtats.bts.gov).
+You will leverage the Google Cloud Platform to complete the tasks below:

 1. Build micro-servers that can automatically download and clean data monthly
 2. Batch download data of 2018 and processing them